ibexa/documentation-developer/docs/administration/configuration/configuration.md

 ### Configuration format

 The recommended configuration format is YAML.
-It is used by default in the kernel (and in examples throughout the documentation).
+It's used by default in the kernel (and in examples throughout the documentation).
 However, you can also use XML or PHP formats for configuration.

 ### Configuration files